 All employees are provided with equal opportunity through our recruitment, selection, training and development processes.
 We are committed to ensure all of our workplaces throughout the world are free from unlawful or unfair discrimination of any kind and that all employment decisions are made in a fair and objective way.

 Core values

+Trust

-Trust each others'
+Respectful of each others' abilities

-Respectful of Integrity/ open & abilities honest
+Integrity/ Fairness open & honest